-In Richmond, a lower percentage of women use LARC, which is the most effective form of contraception, compared with the England average.
-Furthermore, although the abortion rate in Richmond is similar to England, the largest number of abortions occurred in the 35+ age group.
+In Richmond, a lower percentage of women use long-acting reversible contraception (LARC), which is the most effective form of contraception, compared with the England average.
+Furthermore, although the abortion rate in Richmond is similar to England, the largest number of abortions occurred in the 35 years and above age group.
 Women in this age group may be underestimating their fertility levels and not using contraception, which increases the risk of unplanned pregnancies and results in high levels of unplanned pregnancies.